qmk/qmk_firmware/layouts/community/ortho_4x12/trguhq/readme.md

 * Layout Maintainer: [trguhq](https://github.com/trguhq)

 Types unicode runes.

-On macOS this will have to be enabled in keyboard settings as a Unicode Hex Input Keyboard Source and selected under the keyboard layouts icon on the menu bar.
+## OS specific

 With both modifiers (either side of spacebar) selected, layer 6 lets you select which OS mode to use with the first vertical column